-I think theoatmeal.com’s Why working from home is both awesome and HORRIBLE sum’s up a lot of the social considerations to keep in mind.
-I’ll breakdown my opinion of these things and how to combat them and add a few below.
+I think theoatmeal.com's Why working from home is both awesome and HORRIBLE sum's up a lot of the social considerations to keep in mind.
+I'll breakdown my opinion of these thoughts and how to combat them below.

 Degradation of social skills